gongt108/writing-in-the-margins/README.md

 1. &emsp;On your PostgresSQL create a database with the schema.sql included on this project.

-1. &emsp;Run the following commands from your terminal while inside of the project's directory:

 - Depending on how your PostgreSQL is setup, you might have to edit the values on the .env file.
 This file usually should be not included in repositories since it contains sensitive information but since this is mainly for demonstration adding the file shouldn't be a big deal.

+1. &emsp;Run the following commands from your terminal while inside of the project's directory:

-1. &emsp;`python -m pip install -r requirements.txt`
+- `python -m pip install -r requirements.txt`

 - `cd bookclub`